 - Our permanent staff live locally.
-Our temporary staff live a short walk away from the retreat center.

 - All of our foods are organic.
 These means that the foods are grown in an environment that is free from pesticides, chemical fertilizers and other products that are harmful to the environment, to the soil and to the consumer.
 Organically grown food is also higher in vitamins, bioflavinoids and other nutrients that are anti-oxidant.
 Our aim is to truly create a healthy environment where our guests and the soil can thrive.

 - All meals are plant-based (so there's less encouragement of carbon emissions).

 - We encourage a group transfer for our guests with a local English speaking driver.

 PeopleWe work hard to maintain two of the foundations of yoga practice - Yama and Niyama which are rules for social and moral conduct.
 It is therefore very important for us to have a positive connection with the local people in our community.